 As vegans, we must recognize and tell others that if we do not protect ecosystems that provide food, shelter, water, safe spaces and overall physical and psychological well-being, they will suffer and die.
 We must protect the ecosystems that provide these needs to be vegan.

 Human ecology is a consideration of the whole of human behavior.
 Through its lens we see how human overpopulation is destroying those ecosystems and crowding out species from their homes, species who then suffer.
 Through human ecology’s lens we also see how economic systems that devalue the true worth of ecosystems inevitably destroy the plant and animal communities which opens the door to suffering, death, and then ecosystem collapse.
 These issues overlap and all stem from the behaviors we choose as we define our human ecology.
-In Green Vegans and its seven results, we are describing a new human ecology that is consistent with veganism’s pledge to justice and nonviolence.
+In Green Vegans and its Seven Goals, we are describing a new human ecology that is consistent with veganism’s pledge to justice and nonviolence.

 Veganism responds to our modern understanding of where we fit into ecosystems